axonops/axonops-workbench/README.md

 ## Docker or Podman

-If you want to run local clusters using AxonOps Workbench, it requires Docker or Podman with compose plugin _(Note: this is installed by default on recent versions of Docker and Podman)_ to start up and run local Apache Cassandra clusters.
+To run local clusters using AxonOps Workbench, you must have either Docker or Podman installed, along with the Compose plugin.
+Recent versions of both Docker and Podman include the Compose plugin by default.

-Make sure you have one of these installed.
-Workbench will run docker/podman from the default install location.
-If you have it installed in a non default way, you can add the additional paths to the settings in the app.
+Please ensure that Docker or Podman is installed on your system.
+AxonOps Workbench will use Docker or Podman from their standard installation paths.
+If you have installed Docker or Podman in a non-default location, you can specify the custom installation paths in the Workbench application settings.

 <img width="864" alt="Screenshot 2025-04-15 at 11 09 58" src="https://github.com/user-attachments/assets/3696af51-2f13-44eb-956a-7b8751c8abd9" />